 (Source: Seiko FAQ here)

 We hope this information was interesting and useful to you.
-Please consider buying your next watch from our shop.
+Please consider buying your next watch from our store.